dlmao/dlmao.github.io/_posts/2021-05-05-MatFac-MovieRatings.md

 ---
 layout: post
-title: "How Does Netflix Recommend Your Next Movie: Building a Simple Recommendation System with Matrix Factorization"
+title: "How Netflix Recommend Your Next Movie: Building a Simple Recommendation System with Matrix Factorization"
 author: David Mao
 ---